rheiland/xml2jupyter/paper/paper.md

 ![](images/nano_2x2.png)

-We welcome suggestions and, better yet, contributions (via GitHub pull requests) to xml2jupyter.
+We welcome suggestions and contributions (via GitHub pull requests) to xml2jupyter.
-For example, currently, we simply arrange the generated widgets in a single column.
+For example, currently, we arrange the generated parameter widgets in a single column, with (optional) descriptions of the parameters.
+This is an appropriate layout for for an educational setting.
+But if a GUI will be used by just a single researcher, for example, then it may be advantageous to generate a more compact layout of widgets.
-It may be preferable to allow a matrix-style layout, using additional attributes in the XML.
-Also, it may be possible to provide more informative *tooltip* (balloon) text on a widget and, if so, could be provided by another XML attribute.
-Additional ideas for visualization are also welcome.
+Suggestions for additional visualization functionality are also welcome.
+-->

 # Acknowledgements